scross01/oracle-cloud-examples/kismatic/README.md

 Based on the [hands-on-with-kubernetes-workshop](https://github.com/swade1987/hands-on-with-kubernetes-workshop) delivered by @swade1987 at the February 2017 [Kubernetes Ottawa Meetup](https://www.meetup.com/Kubernetes-Ottawa/events/236992039/).
 This example combines the deployment steps into a single Terraform confirguration for the [Oracle Compute Cloud](http://cloud.oracle.com/).

-In this example all nodes are deployed on the Oracle Compute Cloud in the shared private subnet, and each node is also assigned a floating public IP address.
+In this example all nodes are deployed on the Oracle Compute Cloud on the shared network, and each node is also assigned a floating public IP address.
 The Kismatic Enterprise Toolkit is installed to a bootstrap node which in turn sets up Kubernetes infrastructure on the master, etcd and worker nodes using Kismatic.

 Setup
 -----